Sunset house captured in Rynek Wroclaw

 Day 2

-1. Overwhelm yourself with stunning colours at the Botanical Garden
+1. Dive into the stunning colours of the Botanical Garden

 Botanical Garden in Wroclaw during summer